cjerdonek/groome/README.md

 Groom implementations can also be listed on the wiki.

-A Python implementation is under construction.
+[Molt](https://github.com/cjerdonek/molt), a Python implementation, is under construction and should be ready shortly.

 Author